 General Electric employees in Greenville plan walkout in response to vaccine mandate

-“The majority of the shop is against the federal government forcing anything on an individual,” worker says

 GREENVILLE, S.C.
-(WIS) - In response to a vaccine mandate, General Electric employees in Greenville said they’re expecting a “strong turnout” for a planned walkout.
+(WYFF/WMBF) - In response to a vaccine mandate, General Electric employees in Greenville said they’re expecting a “strong turnout” for a planned walkout.

 The companywide mandate at GE falls in line with the Biden administration’s executive order that requires all federal contractors to be vaccinated.